845 Naval Air Squadron

 845 Naval Air Squadron is a squadron of the Royal Navy's Fleet Air Arm.
-Part of the Commando Helicopter Force, it is a specialist amphibious unit operating the AgustaWestland Commando Merlin HC4 helicopter and provides troop transport and load lifting support to 3 Commando Brigade Royal Marines.
+Part of the Commando Helicopter Force, it is a specialist amphibious unit operating the AgustaWestland Commando Merlin HC4 helicopter and provides troop transport and load lifting support to the United Kingdom Commando Force and wider elements of the Royal Marines.
 In 2012, the squadron celebrated 50 years since it was awarded "commando" status.

-The squadron is based at RNAS Yeovilton in Somerset.
+The squadron is based at RNAS Yeovilton (HMS Heron) in Somerset.

 Role

 The primary role of the squadron is to support the Royal Marines in amphibious assaults and wartime environments.
 It conducts medium-lift frontline operations in a variety of environments including desert, arctic, jungle and maritime.
 The squadron mainly conducts troop carrying, load-lifting, and maritime interdiction missions but can also perform CASEVAC and deployed SAR duties.
 They are the spearhead of the Commando Helicopter Force, held at high-readiness, and are a key part of the Royal Navy's expeditionary wartime capability.